Building C++ SDL iOS App on Linux

 ./gradlew installDebug

-Should meet SDL project template with the code in C from a file
+The SDL project template should build with the C code from the file

 android-sdl-test-app/cube-art-project-android/app/jni/src/YourSourceHere.c